 The Directors are required by the Companies Act, 1965 to ensure that financial statements prepared for each financial year give a true and fair view of the state of affairs of the Company and of the Group.
-The Directors consider the presentation of the financial statements and that the Group has used appropriate accounting policies, consistently applied and supported by reasonable and prudent judgements and estimates.
+The Directors consider the presentation of the financial statements are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia, consistently applied and supported by reasonable and prudent judgements and estimates.

 The Audit Committee assists the Board by scrutinizing the information to be disclosed, to ensure accuracy and adequacy.
-The Group and of the Company's financial statements are presented on page 22 to 80 of the Annual Report and the Directors' Responsibilities Statement pursuant to Paragraph 15.27(a) of the Listing Requirements is set out on page 19 of the Annual Report.
+The Group and of the Company's financial statements are presented on page 20 to 85 of the Annual Report and the Directors' Responsibilities Statement pursuant to Paragraph 15.27(a) of the Listing Requirements is set out on page 17 of the Annual Report.